Return to PSTOS Home Page

 Main gate of Oaks Amusement park

-In 1925 Edward H. Bollinger purchased the operating company from the widow of Mr. Cordray who had purchased it from the Water and Power company when laws were changed prohibiting utility companies to own entities not directly related to their main business.
-Edward's son Robert had helped his father purchase the 44 acres in 1943 with a "gentleman's handshake agreement".
+In 1925, Edward H. Bollinger purchased the operating company from the widow of Mr. Cordray who had purchased it from the Water and Power company when laws were changed prohibiting utility companies to own entities not directly related to their main business.
+Edward’s son Robert had helped his father purchase the land in 1943 with a "gentleman's handshake agreement."
 Upon remarriage, Edward did not update his Will so the park passed to his 2nd wife, Robert's step mother.
-Robert purchased the park from her in 1949.
+Robert purchased the park from her.

 Oaks Park admission ticket signed by owner Edward Bollinger, 1927